External Docker volumes

 Overview

-| Feature | Internal Volumes | External Volumes |
+| Feature | Internal volumes | External volumes |

 |---|---|---|

-| Created by | Docker Compose or docker run (implicit) | Manually with docker volume create (locally) or using the docker volumes card (In Panel) |
+| Created by | Compose / docker run automatically | Manually with docker volume create, or via the Barbara Docker Volumes card |

-| Managed by Docker | ✅ Yes | ✅ Yes |
+| Managed by Docker | ✓ | ✓ |

 version: "3.9"